Course number: ENGL 491A

 Your analysis of the document also should try to address the question, “What purpose does this document serve for the organization?”
 Put another way, “What does this document enable the organization to do?”

-Format for the presentations
+Format for the poster presentation

-Assessment of the presentations
+Assessment of the posters

 - Title: The title draws readers’ attention to a particularly unique or interesting aspect of the student’s internship experience.

 - Documents: The documents featured in the poster reflect the breadth and/or depth of the student’s professional writing experience during this internship.

 - Analysis: The student’s analysis of the major PWE documents help readers to better understand what each type of document is, what purpose and audience it serves, how the student produced it, and/or what unique aspects the student composed in order to best respond to the rhetorical situation.

 - Visual Design: The materials on the poster have been arranged in ways that help readers to understand the relationship (e.g., hierarchy, what-goes-with-what, etc.) between ideas and documents on the poster.